Macauley Island: Marine organisms

 Unlike the land-based fauna, the marine flora and fauna of the Kermadec Islands is mostly tropical and subtropical.
 It resembles that of Lord Howe Island more than that of New Zealand and there are reef-building corals.
 Reefs have been reported from boulders and rocks at depths of over 7 m.
-These reefs are dominated by algae with proper corals covering less than one percent of the ground; there are no proper coral reefs at Macauley Island presumably owing to the only marginally suitable water temperatures, as has been observed at other subtropical sites.
-Spiny kelp occur at Macauley Island, the northernmost occurrence of this species.
+These reefs are dominated by algae with proper corals covering less than one per cent of the ground; there are no proper coral reefs at Macauley Island presumably owing to the only marginally suitable water temperatures, as has been observed at other subtropical sites.
+Spiny kelp occurs at Macauley Island, the northernmost occurrence of this species.

 Squids, sharks, dolphins and crown-of-thorns starfish occur at Macauley Island.
 Other animal taxa include ascidians, bivalves, bony fish, cartilaginous fish, crabs, crinoids, echinoids, eels, gastropods, hermit crabs, hydrozoans, jellyfish, nudibranchs, ophiuroids, polychelida, porifers, sea anemones, sea pens, sea stars, soft corals, stony corals, tube worms and tunicates.
-Animal density is higher in the areas of hydrothermal venting.
-About 105 mollusc taxa and numerous bryozoan species have been identified in the surrounding sea.
+Animal density is higher in areas of hydrothermal venting.
+About 105 mollusc taxa and many bryozoan species have been identified in the surrounding sea.
 Species discovered at Macauley Island and other Kermadec volcanoes are the crabs Gandalfus puia (Macauley Island and submarine volcanoes farther south) and Xenograpsus ngatama (Macauley Island and Brothers volcano), the crustacean Munidopsis maunga (Macauley caldera), and the mussel Vulcanidas isolatus (at Macauley Island and Giggenbach volcano).